We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 We recommend the GIA over other grading entities because their process is designed to be as unbiased and objective as possible.
 For example, the GIA grades diamonds in anonymous, transparent cases to avoid any identification of their ownership, and uses a standardized process to objectively and accurately grade color, clarity and finish.

 While many jewelers in San Francisco have GIA diamonds, not all did.
 Make sure to ask your salesperson.
 If they try to sell you a diamond with a different certificate, it’s best to move on.

 2. Evaluate the cut: The Cut quality of a diamond is the aspect that most greatly impacts its beauty.
 When a diamond is well cut, it provides excellent brilliance and fire.

 While shopping, narrow your search down to only Excellent or Ideal cut diamonds.
 From there, look for a round diamond with a depth percentage below 62.5% and the table below 60%.
 For recommendations on other diamond shapes, check out our diamond shapes guide.

 Pull the diamond away from the bright store lights to get a good look at the stone under normal lighting.
-Typically, you can find a VS1 or VS2 diamond that’s eye clean (without paying the higher prices of VVS or FL diamonds).
+Typically, you can find a VS1 clarity, VS2, or SI1 diamond that’s eye clean (without paying the higher prices of VVS or FL clarity diamonds).